About Holyoke

 The Holyoke Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Carlton County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Holyoke, Minnesota residents are available through the local police department and authorized providers in Carlton County.
+Fingerprinting services for Holyoke, Minnesota residents are available through local police (where present) and authorized providers in Carlton County.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the Carlton County Sheriff's Office for scheduling and fees.

 To register to vote in Holyoke, Minnesota, residents can register online through the Minnesota Secretary of State's website, by mail, or in person at the Carlton County elections office.
 Minnesota requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Minnesota Secretary of State's voter lookup tool.
 For local municipal elections in Holyoke, contact the Carlton County Clerk's office for schedules and ballot information.

 Property records for Holyoke, Minnesota are maintained by the Carlton County Assessor's Office and the Carlton County Clerk and Recorder.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Carlton County, including parcels in Holyoke.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Carlton County Clerk and Recorder maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Minnesota counties provide online property record searches through their county websites.
-For in-person requests, visit the Carlton County offices at the county courthouse.
 The Carlton County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Holyoke, Minnesota residents are available through both county and state offices.
 The Minnesota Department of Health, Office of Vital Records, located in Saint Paul, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Minnesota.
 Orders can be placed online, by mail, or in person.
 Locally, the Carlton County Clerk's office issues marriage licenses and maintains marriage records for Carlton County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.